dotnet/csharplang/spec/types.md

 Whenever a constructed type or generic method is referenced, the supplied type arguments are checked against the type parameter constraints declared on the generic type or method (§15.2.5).
 For each where clause, the type argument `A` that corresponds to the named type parameter is checked against each constraint as follows:

-- If the constraint is a `class` type, an interface type, or a type parameter, let `C` represent that constraint with the supplied type arguments substituted for any type parameters that appear in the constraint.
-To satisfy the constraint, it shall be the case that type `A` is convertible to type `C` by one of the following:
+- If the constraint is a `class` type, an interface type, or a type parameter, let C represent that constraint with the supplied type arguments substituted for any type parameters that appear in the constraint.
+To satisfy the constraint, it shall be the case that type `A` is convertible to type C by one of the following:
     - An identity conversion (§11.2.2)
     - An implicit reference conversion (§11.2.7)
     - A boxing conversion (§11.2.8), provided that type `A` is a non-nullable value type.
-    - An implicit reference, boxing or type parameter conversion from a type parameter `A` to `C`.
+    - An implicit reference, boxing or type parameter conversion from a type parameter `A` to C.
 - If the constraint is the reference type constraint (class), the type `A` shall satisfy one of the following:
     - `A` is an interface type, `class` type, delegate type, array type or the dynamic type.
     > [!NOTE]